OFFICIALS FEAR DRAMATIC RISE IN MOTOR VEHICLE ACCIDENTS

 Guangqing Chi, a sociologist and researcher at South Dakota State University, cautions that, should gas prices remain at or around $2.00 under the average for 2014, there could be as many as 9,000 additional traffic fatalities in the United States this year.
 A prior study by Chi linked a 20 cent per gallon decrease in gas prices in Minnesota with an additional 15 deaths on the state’s roads.

 CONTACT THE MOTOR VEHICLE ACCIDENT INJURY ATTORNEYS AT MALLON & TRANGER

 We offer a free initial consultation to anyone who has suffered an injury in a motor vehicle accident.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.